secretGeek/til/sql_spatial/spatial_index_temp_table_trick.md

 Then create a spatial index on that table.
-(Which has a primary key, thus has a clustered index already) These parameters (high, high, etc) could perhaps be improved through actual research rather than the anecdotal approach I’ve accepted thus far.
+(Which has a primary key, thus has a clustered index already) These parameters (`high`, `high`, etc) could perhaps be improved through actual research rather than the anecdotal approach I've accepted thus far.